Gltech2020/Personal-Finance-Dashboard/README.md

 ---
 While the project provides valuable insights using Excel and Pivot Tables, it has several limitations:

-1. Static Data
+1. *Static Data*
  - The dataset only covers a fixed period (e.g., 2020–2024) and doesn't reflect ongoing financial behavior.
-2. Synthetic / Sample Data
+2. *Synthetic / Sample Data*
  - If the dataset is not real (e.g., generated or anonymized), it may not fully represent realistic spending patterns or edge cases.
-3. Manual Data Entry
+3. *Manual Data Entry*
  - The analysis assumes consistent and accurate transaction logging.
 In real-life scenarios, missing or mislabeled entries could skew results.
-4. No External Factors Considered
+4. *No External Factors Considered*
  - External influences (e.g., inflation, currency changes, job loss) are not factored into the financial trends.
-5. Limited Granularity
+5. *Generalized Insights*
  - Pivot Tables provide high-level summaries but lack the advanced modeling or forecasting features available in tools like Power BI or Python.
-6. No Real-Time Updates
+6. *No Real-Time Updates*
- Excel dashboards are not dynamic unless refreshed manually.
+   -Excel dashboards are not dynamic unless refreshed manually.
 Automated updates would require integration with financial APIs or Power Query.

 ## Use Cases
 ---